seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Thyself upon thy virtues, they on thee.
 Heaven doth with us as we with torches do,
 Not light them for themselves; for if our virtues
-Did not go forth of us, ’twere all alike
+Did not go forth of us, 'twere all alike
 As if we had them not.
-Spirits are not finely touch’d
+Spirits are not finely touch'd
 But to fine issues, nor Nature never lends
 The smallest scruple of her excellence
 But, like a thrifty goddess, she determines
 Herself the glory of a creditor,
 Both thanks and use.
 But I do bend my speech
 To one that can my part in him advertise;
-Hold therefore, Angelo:–
+Hold therefore, Angelo:--
 In our remove be thou at full ourself;
 Mortality and mercy in Vienna
 Live in thy tongue and heart: old Escalus,